 Flat paint is great at hiding irregularities and surface imperfections.
 Pearl and eggshell are a compromise; they partially hide imperfections and are more washable than flat.
 For painting interiors, the best choices are often flat for ceilings, eggshell for walls, and semi-gloss or gloss for doors and trim.
 Exteriors typically call for flat or satin and semi-gloss on trim.
 Satin tends to be not too shiny and easier to clean than flat.

-Highly durable gloss enamels used to be available only as oil/alkyd-based products.
-Now you can get a very high-gloss, water-based finish that almost looks sprayed on.
-These finishes offer excellent hiding, don’t yellow or become brittle, and are guaranteed to cover in one coat.
+Highly durable gloss enamels used to be available only as oil/alkyd-based products but now come in a very high-gloss, water-based finish that almost looks sprayed on.
+These finishes offer excellent hiding, don’t yellow or become brittle, and cover in one coat.

 The determining factor for good hiding is the level of titanium dioxide in the mixture-the more it contains, the better the hiding.
 Some flat paints use cheap fillers to achieve good hiding; unfortunately, the rest of their characteristics, such as scrubbability, fall short.